mxbrc/FedAvgPP/README.md

                         help="Enable signing and verification for client parameters")
    ```

-​               **Signature Verification*
+2. **Signature Verification**
-​                When `default=False`, signature and verification operations are disabled
+ When `default=False`, signature and verification operations are disabled
-​                When `default=True`, signature verification is performed on client parameters
+ When `default=True`, signature verification is performed on client parameters

 ```python
  parser.add_argument('-sg', "--enable_signing", type=bool, default=False,